catnrnr/catnrnr/README.md

-hi! im quinn (or quinnrnr)
+hi! im cat

-im on a gap yr atm to earn money, but I try reserve time for my main interest : IT security
+on a gap yr

-my domains of interest are as follows...
+domains of interest are as follows...

 ✰ python (i'm learning atm)